MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/hybridwebview.md

 > Projects that use the `[Export]` attribute must include a reference to `Mono.Android.Export`, or a compiler error will result.

 Note that the `JSBridge` class maintains a `WeakReference` to the `HybridWebViewRenderer` class.
 This is to avoid creating a circular reference between the two classes.
 For more information see [Weak References](https://msdn.microsoft.com/library/ms404247(v=vs.110).aspx) on MSDN.

-> [!IMPORTANT]
-> On Android Oreo ensure that the Android manifest sets the **Target Android version** to **Automatic**.
-Otherwise, running this code will result in the error message "invokeCSharpAction is not defined".

 ### Creating the Custom Renderer on UWP